Top 5 places to visit in autumn

 The Danube Bike trail really is the mother of all bike trails.
 Spanning from Germany all the way to Hungary, the Austrian section is possibly the most famous cycle route in Europe.
 The track can get busy so it’s best to head there in September and October to avoid the high temperatures and rush of tourists.

 When in Vienna, October provides ideal conditions for a spot of hill walking in the Wienerwald, cycling in the Wachau or walks through the vineyards (especially as its harvest time for the wine!).
-October 4 brings the Long Night of Museums, where the city’s museums and galleries open their doors from 6pm to 1am.
-Read more here.
+October 7 brings the Long Night of Museums, where the city’s museums and galleries open their doors from 6pm to 1am.
+Park Inn by Radisson Uno City Vienna Hotel is the perfect place to rest after a long night out.

 3. Picture-perfect in Munich

 If you want to steer away from the party crowds, the Bavarian countryside with its castles and dream-like hillsides offers autumn scenes right out of a postcard.
-You can also take in the scenery in Munich itself; #innsiders stroll the Isar River, or take a stroll through one of the world’s largest and most impressive parks, the Englischer Garten.
+You can also take in the scenery in Munich itself; #Innsiders stroll the Isar River, or take a stroll through one of the world’s largest and most impressive parks, the Englischer Garten.
+Stay at Park Inn by Radisson Munich Frankfurter Ring while enjoying the German autumn in Munich.

 4. Hit the castle trail in Aberdeen